Jawad-Wehbi/tech-it/README.md

 > Tech-It is your smart way as a company to assess your employees and test the applicants for coding jobs in the new, and higher level aspects in their work.
 Here we can say no routine during the daily work it's maybe a daiy or a weekly improvement for the employee skills, and in turn for the company progress.
 >
-> There are 5 daily tasks that the Well app asks you to complete each day: record 3 gratitudes, write a journal entry, perform 3 acts of kindness, exercise for 20 minutes, and meditate for 15 minutes.

 ### Company Stories